MattiasBuelens/remote-web-streams/README.md

 Enter: `message-channel-stream`.
 With this, you can create a pair of a `WritableStream` and a `ReadableStream` which behaves like an [identity transform stream][identity-transform-stream], but where you can send one of the two ends to a different context.

-For example, your main thread can read from a `ReadableStream`, and let a worker write into the `WritableStream`.
+For example, your main thread can create a `RemoteReadableStream` and transfer the writable end to a worker.
+The worker can write chunks into its `WritableStream`, and have the main thread read them from its `ReadableStream`.

 ```js
 // main.js